getlantern/lantern/SPECS.md

                       <td>state schema patch version</td></tr>
                   </table><br><br>
                   <strong><small>The UI should display an 'unexpected state' error
-                  if its required state schema version is incompatible with the version published by the backend according to semantic versioning (different major or minor)</small></strong>
+                  if its required model schema version is incompatible with the version published by the backend according to semantic versioning (different major or minor)</small></strong>
                 </td></tr>